valkey-io/valkey-doc/commands/client-tracking.md

-This command enables the tracking feature of the Redis server, that is used for [server assisted client side caching](/topics/client-side-caching).
+This command enables the tracking feature of the Valkey server, that is used for [server assisted client side caching](/topics/client-side-caching).

-When tracking is enabled Redis remembers the keys that the connection requested, in order to send later invalidation messages when such keys are modified.
+When tracking is enabled Valkey remembers the keys that the connection requested, in order to send later invalidation messages when such keys are modified.
 Invalidation messages are sent in the same connection (only available when the RESP3 protocol is used) or redirected in a different connection